chihacknight/chihacknight.org/_posts/events/2016-10-25-cook-county-board-of-review.md

 This week, we'll hear a lesser-known, but critical government agency and how they've used technology to improve their processes.

 The [Cook County Board of Review](http://www.cookcountyboardofreview.com/) allows residential and commercial property owners to contest an assessment made by the Cook County Assessor that they believe incorrect or unjust.
-Before 2011, all Cook County Board of Review assessment appeals (tylically over 400,000 in a given year) were filed and processed on paper through an arcane, confusing and opaque system.
+Before 2011, all Cook County Board of Review assessment appeals (typically over 400,000 in a given year) were filed and processed on paper through an arcane, confusing and opaque system.

 In the 2015-2016 session the Board introduced the [Digital Appeals Processing System (DAPS)](https://www.cookcountyil.gov/news/board-review-launches-assessment-appeals-state-art-digital-appeals-processing-system) a nationally recognized innovative enterprise content management system, which has changed the way assessment appeals are processed in the County.